 The main competitor to rubber as an insulating material appeared in the late 1930s.
-This material was PVC (polyvinyl chloride), a synthetic material which came from established.
+This material was PVC (polyvinyl chloride), a synthetic material which came from Germany.
+The material though inferior to rubber so far as elastic properties were concerned, could withstand the effects of both oil and sunlight.
+During the Second World War PVC, used both as wire insulation and the protective sheath, became well established.
 As experienced increased with the use of TRS cables, it was made the basis of modified wiring system.
 The first of these was the Calendar farm-wiring system introduced in 1937.
 This was though rubber sheathed cables with a semi-embedded braiding treated with a green-colored compound.
 This system combined the properties of ordinary TRS and HSOS (house-service over headed system) cables.
 So far as conductor material was concerned, copper was the most widely used.
 But aluminum was also applied as a conductor material.
 Aluminum, which has excellent electrical properties, has been produced on large commercial scales since about 1980s.
 Over head lines of aluminum were first installed in 1878.
 Rubber insulated aluminum cables of 3/0.036 inch and 3/0.045 inch were made to the order of the British Aluminum Company and used in the early years of this century for the wining of the staff quarters at Kinlochleven in Argyll shire.
 Despite the fact that lead and lead alloy prove to be of great value in the sheathing of cables, aluminum was looked to for a sheath of, in particular, light weight.
 Many experiments were carried out before a reliable system of aluminum sheathed cable could be put on the market.